koush/docs.scrypted.app/camera-preparation.md

 # Camera Configuration

+Before adding a camera to Scrypted, the stream settings are configured for max compatibility with HomeKit, Google Home, Alexa, and [Scrypted NVR](https://demo.scrypted.app/#/demo).
+The steps below detail the optimal settings for these streaming destinations.

 ## Camera Administration

 Open the Camera's web admin page or app to configure its codec settings.
 If the camera does not have a codec configuration tool (ie, cloud cameras such as Ring, Google, Arlo) or is a Unifi camera, continue on to [Adding the Camera](/add-camera).

-The steps below configure the optimal settings for streaming destinations within Scrypted.
-Streaming destinations include HomeKit, Google Home, Alexa, Home Assistant, and [Scrypted NVR](https://demo.scrypted.app/#/demo).

 ## Stream Setup